technologiesubtile/LISN/README.md

 However, we can safely attribute this to the remaining length of the non-coaxial wiring inside the box.
 It should not bother us too much, taking into account that for the test setup, the EUT will be connected to the 4 mm clamps with a piece of non-coaxial wire of a length between 20 cm and 30 cm.
 So the ~ 8 cm length of cabling within the LISN should not deteriorate the result more than already does the outside wiring.

 So far we have established that the impedance is close enough to 50 Ohm between 10 MHz and 30 MHz, but we have not measured the inductance yet.
 For doing so, we shall focus on lower frequency range where the parallel LR circuit is dominated by the inductance.
 But for this omega.L should be below 5 Ohm and hence f < 300 kHz.
-However, this coincides with the impedance range where S11 reflection measurements become inacurate.
+However, this coincides with the impedance range where S11 reflection measurements become inaccurate.
 Let's try anyway from 0 to 3 MHz.

 ![P3201842](https://github.com/user-attachments/assets/6fc4d233-3d56-460a-bc73-1ae1cd67fbf1)  ![P3201837](https://github.com/user-attachments/assets/7046e02e-1e45-47d9-bc4d-0f9b6758e125)